 In addition, the S2R JU has introduced since 2018 an internal mechanism of ex-post controls on financial transactions related to administrative expenditure as another element in the control framework to provide assurance on the effective functioning of the system.

-In 2021, the ex-post review on administrative expenditure will be organised on an annual basis.
+In 2022, the ex-post review on administrative expenditure will continue to be organised as an annual exercise.

 2.6.3 Audits